Panda: A pretrained forecast model for chaotic dynamics: Related Work

 \paragraph{Discovering new dynamical systems.} Small datasets of dynamical systems have previously been curated from the published literature \cite{gilpin2021chaos,gilpin2023model,la2021contemporary}.
 Several pretrained models, particularly for partial differential equations (PDE), generate new equations for training by randomly-perturbing parameters or initial conditions from known systems \cite{chen2024data,tripura2023foundational,herde2024poseidon,sun2025towards}.
 Others construct \textit{de novo} systems by combining terms from a fixed function library \cite{ziegler2024foundation}, or leveraging language models to create candidate symbolic expressions \cite{du2024large,d2023odeformer}.
-However, these approaches do not address the harder task of sampling based on \textit{dynamical diversity}, or whether a system exhibits a sustained and unique dynamical attractor.
-This property is particularly important due to structural stability of dynamics---small parameter changes either smoothly deform the measure (and thus will not produce topologically distinct attractors), while large parameter changes trigger bifurcations leading to trivial dynamics \cite{guckenheimer2013nonlinear}.
-Richer sampling requires \textit{post–hoc} analysis of candidate models' dynamics, akin to intrinsically-motivated discovery previously used in domains such as cellular automata and coupled oscillators \cite{crutchfield1995evolution,reinke2020intrinsically,falk2024curiosity,kumar2024automating}.
+However, these approaches do not address the harder task of sampling based on whether a system exhibits a unique dynamical attractor.
+Richer sampling requires \textit{post–hoc} analysis of candidate dynamics, akin to intrinsically-motivated discovery previously used in domains such as cellular automata and coupled oscillators \cite{crutchfield1995evolution,reinke2020intrinsically,falk2024curiosity,kumar2024automating}.
 Some foundation models generate synthetic time series using stochastic dynamics like Gaussian processes \cite{ansari2024chronos,das2024decoder}, or simulated physics environments \cite{wang2024robogen,lin2025proc4gem}.